yilinwei/ensime.github.io/editors/emacs/install.md

 On first use for a project, you will need to wait a few moments for indexing to complete.

-Once the server is available, enjoy editing with the ENSIME commands that are conveniently summarised in our [Cheat Sheet](/editors/emacs/cheat_sheet).
+Once the server is available, enjoy editing with the ENSIME commands that are documented in the [User Guide](/editors/emacs/user_guide) and consider using some of the suggestions in our [Hacks](/editors/emacs/hacks) page to improve your productivity in Emacs when editing Scala code.

-## Spacemacs

-We do not officially support Spacemacs, so you may find the quality of ENSIME is not as high as it is for stock GNU Emacs.
-This is because:

-1. the core ENSIME contributors don't use Spacemacs
-2. nobody has stepped forward to write integration tests
-3. [they do not have a Code of Conduct](https://github.com/syl20bnr/spacemacs/pull/3484) that is compatible with [Typelevel](http://typelevel.org/conduct.html)

-If you're a Spacemacs / ENSIME contributor, you may wish to discuss features with us on [gitter.im/ensime/ensime-emacs](http://gitter.im/ensime/ensime-emacs) as they could have general applicability to all Emacs ENSIME users.

-Many people believe Spacemacs is to Emacs as stabilisers are to bicycles.
-If you're a Vim user wanting to try out Emacs, we have a [Learning Emacs](/editors/emacs/learning) page to help you get started and you may feel at home in [Evil Mode](https://bitbucket.org/lyro/evil/wiki/Home) with Vim-like key bindings.